ndb38/gis-for-geoscientists/README.md

 # VMSG GIS for Geoscientists Information

 There is a folder on this repos master branch clled "VMSG_Workshop_2021."
-All files eprtaining the the course will be organzied here corresponding to each Session.
+All files pertaining the the course will be organzied here corresponding to each Session.

 Links: